10 Bills You Probably Don't Know Are Negotiable

 Piman Khrutmuang/Adobe Gold jewelry diamond shop with rings and necklaces luxury retail store window display

 If you or your significant other has a penchant for shiny things, you know how expensive jewelry is, especially the good stuff.
-There is often an insane markup on high-end jewelry like diamonds, for example.
+There is often an insane markup on high-end jewelry, like diamonds.

-To avoid paying so much for that engagement ring, head out to an indie jeweler as opposed to a chain shop.
-Independent shops might be more willing to negotiate on price, although you may have to deploy your best haggling skills over the course of several weeks before you claim your prize.
+To avoid paying so much for that engagement ring, head out to an indie jeweler instead of a chain shop.
+Independent shops might be more willing to negotiate on price, although you may have to deploy your best haggling skills over several weeks before you claim your prize.

 Gym membership